The Art of Self-Defense (2019 film): Plot

 Sensei claims he has located one of the men who attacked Casey and they track him to a bar, where he pushes Casey to attack him as retribution.
 He later realizes the man was innocent and returns home to find his pet Dachshund dead, kicked to death by a technique he recognizes as Sensei's.
-He confronts Sensei and threatens to report him to the authorities, only to find that Sensei taped him attacking the man.
+Casey confronts him and threatens to report him to the authorities, only to find that Sensei videotaped him attacking the man.
 He tries to attack Sensei, but is easily defeated.

 At the next night session, Sensei takes Casey and several other students to go out on motorcycles.
-They target a man who turns out to be an undercover cop trying to bust the group; Anna is shot in the leg, but Casey kills the cop on Sensei's orders.
+They target a man who turns out to be an undercover cop.
+Anna is shot in the leg and Casey kills the cop.
 Sensei awards Casey a red stripe on his belt to signify his having killed a man.
 Anna, who also has a red stripe, confides in Casey that she got hers after killing a black belt who tried to sexually assault her.
 She urges him to leave the dōjō.

 Casey returns home to find an aggressive German Shepherd gifted to him by Sensei, which will attack him unless he can control it.
 Pushed to his limit, he breaks into the dōjō at night, finding videotapes that document every attack Sensei ordered.
 He watches his own attack, in which Thomas is ordered to kill him but Anna stops him.
 He also finds that Sensei makes money by extorting former students.

 The next morning, Sensei arrives at the dōjō to find the exiled student dead, hanging by his own belt, and he burns the body in a crematorium in the back office.
-Casey approaches him and challenges Sensei to fight to the death, only to draw a handgun when the fight starts and shoot Sensei in the head.
+Casey approaches Sensei and challenges him to a fight to the death, only to draw a handgun when the fight starts and shoot him in the head.

-As the students arrive, Casey displays Sensei's body and claims he killed him with the grandmaster's technique, making him the new Sensei.
-He chooses to give his position to Anna instead and, after finding his Dachshund's bite mark on Thomas' arm, has him killed by his German Shepherd, which now obeys him.
-Anna proclaims that the dōjō will be centered around more compassionate, defensive teachings, and Casey becomes the new teacher of the children's classes.
+As the students arrive for the next class, Casey displays Sensei's body and claims he killed him with the grandmaster's technique, making him the new Sensei.
+He chooses to give his position to Anna instead and, after finding his Dachshund's bite mark on Thomas's arm, has him killed by his German Shepherd, which now obeys him.
+Anna proclaims that the dōjō will be centered around more compassionate, defensive teachings, and Casey becomes the new teacher of the children's class.